zrajkai/OxAngularStarterKit/README.md

 # Angular Starter Kit

-An Angular application that demonstrates best practices.
+An Angular application for quick start you Enterprise grade web application.

 By Rajkai Zoltán